sklarow/java-appium-android-study/README.md

 ## Introduction
 This project is designed to automate the testing of the Swag Labs Android application using **Appium, Cucumber, and Java**.
 The framework ensures a **graceful execution of Appium and Appium Server**, supports **emulator and real device testing**, and generates **Cucumber reports** that are published on a GitHub page.

-## Project execution report
+## Test Execution Report
-The latests project execution report can be found in here: https://sklarow.github.io/java-appium-android-study
+The latest test execution report can be found in here: https://sklarow.github.io/java-appium-android-study

 ## Project Overview
 This project is a study of implementation of Appium to test the Android app provided by Sauce Labs that can be found here: https://github.com/saucelabs/sample-app-mobile/releases

-It was developed to practice the following stack
+It was developed to practice the following stack:
 - Cucumber Framework
 - Appium
 - Java Programming Language